sappho192/IronworksTranslator/src/IronworksTranslator/Resources/Strings/terms-and-privacy-policy-en.md

 3.3.
 Shared log files are deleted immediately after the issue is resolved.

 3.4.
-The chat data collected in Section 1.3 will be kept private on a semi-permanent basis unless you request deletion.
+The chat data collected in Section 1.3 will be kept private in developer's data server on a semi-permanent basis unless you request deletion.

 ## **4. Procedures and Methods for Destroying Personal Information**